CPU Inference #1: The three regimes

 1. Streaming Prefill (long prompt, big matrices): L2-bandwidth-bound.
 HW prefetcher matters.
 SMT hurts.
 Compute is plentiful.
 The CPU is busy.

 2. Dispatch-Bound Prefill (short prompt, warm KV cache): overhead-dominated.
 The work units are so small that thread synchronization costs more than the computation itself.
-Scaling from 1 to 8 threads gives only 2.35x.
+Scaling from 1 to 8 threads gives only 4x for decode.

 3. Memory-Bound Decode (one token at a time): DRAM-bandwidth-bound weight streaming.
 SMT helps. ~535 MB of DRAM traffic per generated token.
 The CPU is mostly waiting.